 Saucy barbecue meatballs in crispy little waffle sliders with melty cheese, tomato, and Arugula aioli for easy party finger food.
 So, be the rockstar and try this little appetizer.
 This post was sponsored.

 Good news guys!
 Kellogg’s overhauled the ingredient profiles for their entire line of waffles.
 Kellogg’s Eggo Mini Waffles and all the others in the whole product line now have colors and flavors only from natural sources.
 And no artificial flavors.
-I LOVE when companies listen to us.
+I do love when companies listen to their customers.

 Especially when I want to make a recipe that requires teensy little waffles that I am not about to make on my own.

 So, I love waffles.
 Who doesn’t, right?
 But I like realllly love waffles especially in savory recipes where you would not expect them.